How to Get Credit for Direct Payments of Family Support in Arizona

 Most people are ordered to pay their child support and/or spousal maintenance through the Support Clearinghouse.

 The Support Clearinghouse, likewise, keeps track of all of those payments to make it easier for courts to track whether a person has paid all of their support obligations or are in arrears on those payments.

 Payments one spouse may give to the other spouse directly are not able to be tracked by the Support Clearinghouse resulting in the appearance someone is behind in paying their family support obligations.

 The question becomes can you get credit for direct payments of a spousal maintenance obligation.

-Ms. Schulz relied upon a statute that prevents a court from allowing a credit for direct payments if there is no court order or written agreement providing that those payments are for spousal maintenance.
+Ms. Schultz relied upon a statute that prevents a court from allowing a credit for direct payments if there is no court order or written agreement providing that those payments are for spousal maintenance.

 Accepting Direct Payments as a Waiver of Spousal Maintenance

-The Court of Appeals rejected Ms. Schulz’ argument that another statute, ARS 46-441 only allows credits for direct spousal maintenance payments that were made by an agreement of the parties or an order of the court.
+The Court of Appeals rejected Ms. Schultz’ argument that another statute, ARS 46-441 only allows credits for direct spousal maintenance payments that were made by an agreement of the parties or an order of the court.

 The Court of Appeals, instead, concluded that there are equitable defenses to the collection on unpaid alimony.

 For example, Arizona recognizes a former spouse may waive payment of, among other things, spousal maintenance payments.